SoojungNa/social_controllability_fMRI/README.md

-# ANALYSIS SCRIPTS
-Paper Title: Humans Use Forward Thinking to Exert Social Control
+# Analysis Scripts for "Humans Use Forward Thinking to Exert Social Control"

 I. SYSTEM REQUIREMENTS AND INSTALLATION GUIDE